 Dhomang Monastery: A Special Place

-Dhomang Monastery, located about three miles from where I was born, holds a special place in my heart , pay for a paper and get the best essay.
+Dhomang Monastery, located about three miles from where I was born, holds a special place in my heart.
 I was ordained as a monk there in my early 20s—fulfilling a long-held aspiration—by the abbot, Khenpo Depa, a wise and kindly teacher, and a man I considered a personal friend and advisor.
 I had first met when I was a young boy, during a time when it was unwise to openly display signs of Buddhist practice.
 Yet, although dressed in ordinary clothes, he continued to practice in secret, which inspired me and nurtured my own aspirations to eventually receive ordination.

 After a year of studying with Khenpo Depa, he sent me to Larung Gar Academy to study directly under the guidance of His Holiness Jigme Phuntsok Rinpoche, a move that changed my life forever.

 In history, Dhomang Monastery has been destroyed time and again, but has always been “reincarnated”, rising like a phoenix from the ashes of destruction.
 It’s first “incarnation” occurred in the 18th century, during the reign of Emperor Qianlong of Qing Dynasty, who granted a Tibetan Lama Tsultrim Dorje permission to build a monastery in gratitude for his help in subduing a rebellion on the border of modern-day Sichuan.
 Traveling back to the Sichuan region, in search of a place to build his monastery, Tsultrim Dorje chanced across a man chanting The Fortunate Aeon Sūtra, also known as the Dhomang Sutra.
-The coincidence of his arrival in the midst of the man’s chanting, and the ideal location of the place – situated between the intersection of the Dhomang and Luoke rivers, convinced Tsultrim Dorje that this was the ideal spot to build a monastery, a conviction later on strengthened by the unsusal fact that the entire Kangyur – the spoken words of the Buddha- had been carved on the stones between the intersection o the two rivers.
+The coincidence of his arrival in the midst of the man’s chanting, and the ideal location of the place–situated between the intersection of the Dhomang and Luoke rivers, convinced Tsultrim Dorje that this was the ideal spot to build a monastery, a conviction later on strengthened by the unusual fact that the entire Kangyur–the spoken words of the Buddha–had been carved on the stones between the intersection of the two rivers.

 Since the establishment, Dhomang Monastery has had thirteen great practitioners who attained rainbow body, three of whom only left behind their hairs and nails.
 Patrul Rinpoche, the author of The Words of My Perfect Teacher, also had been practicing at Dhomang Monastery for a long time.
 Once he said, “In the degenerated age, Dhomang Monastery is the place where Buddha Shakyamuni’s teachings really remain.
 Practicing the Dharma at this monastery for even a short period will accumulate great merits and receive great blessings.”